Sale is Ending soon!

 group of people enjoying drinking green tea

-Such are the power and influence of oat milk that the Swedish brand and oat milk market pioneer Oatly has been backed by influential figures like Oprah Winfrey and Natalie Portman.
+Such is the power and influence of oat milk that the Swedish brand and oat milk market pioneer Oatly has been backed by influential figures like Oprah Winfrey and Natalie Portman.
 But what is it about oat milk that appeals to many consumers?

 Oat Milk's Story

-As what can be inferred from the name, oat milk is made from oats.
+As can be inferred from the name, oat milk is made from oats.
 Generally, it involves a process of blending steel-cut, pre-soaked oat groats and then straining the mixture with a special cloth.
 The liquid derived from this is oat milk.
-Since oats absorb water well, the resulting milk is full of the macronutrients and micronutrients, as well as the creamy, sweet taste of the grains.
+Since oats absorb water well, the resulting milk is full of macronutrients and micronutrients, as well as the creamy, sweet taste of the grains.

 Oat Milk